Skip to main content

 The U.S. military relied on asbestos for its heat resistance, fireproofing properties, and durability.
 It was woven into nearly every aspect of military infrastructure: ships, aircraft, barracks, vehicles, shipyards, and military bases.
 Service members who worked in construction, maintenance, mechanical repair, and shipbuilding faced the most direct exposure, but even those who simply lived and worked in asbestos-containing environments absorbed fibers over months and years of service.

-Because mesothelioma has a latency period of 20 to 50 years, most veterans diagnosed today were exposed during service in the 1950s, 1960s, 1970s, or 1980s.
+Because mesothelioma has a latency period of 20 to 50 years (ATSDR), most veterans diagnosed today were exposed during service in the 1950s, 1960s, 1970s, or 1980s.
 The disease typically appears long after military service has ended, making the connection to asbestos exposure a critical part of securing VA benefits and legal compensation.

 The Navy Connection